-You can republish your post simply by changing the status of your post to Draft, clicking Update, and then clicking Publish again …
+You can republish your post by changing the status of your post to Draft, clicking Update, and then clicking Publish again …

-(Republishing your post)
+(Republish your post)

 Learn more about making posts sticky here:

-Un-Scheduling A WP Blog Post
+Unscheduling A WordPress Blog Post

 (Post publish box – Edit)

-Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than your current time) as your scheduled post time and click on OK …
+Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …